PaperStrange/AIProjectManger/README.md

 -- | --
-README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking
+README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking coding_style.md | a markdown file to record my design thinking of coding style such as name, comment and docstring, re-construction

 ## Good Habits

 * Use logging pythob package to create log during the process